AREA OF IBERÁ NATIONAL PARK:

 A gateway is a point of public access to the Park, with tourist infrastructure and services designed to allow visitors to be immersed in and to enjoy all of the natural splendor of the place.
 The Great Iberá Park has 10 gateways or entrances, which, in 2020, visitors will find in different stages of development.
 Each gateway has its own distinct cultural aspect and offers different types of activities, services and experiences, all framed by the natural and pristine environment of Iberá.

-After more than twenty years of working jointly with community and political leaders, we have managed to construct a common vision, shared by the provincial and municipal governments, of the economic potential of nature tourism, which, in many places, is becoming an engine of local economic development.
+After more than 20 years of joint work with community and political leaders, we have managed to construct a common vision, shared by the provincial and municipal governments, of the economic potential of nature tourism, which, in many places, is becoming an engine of local economic development.

 This is the result of intense work in the region of the project’s influence that has fortified the environment and tourism sectors within public institutions.
 This has permitted the development of proposals for better agricultural practices, and, through long-term communication campaigns, has increased the value placed on the natural and cultural heritage of the eco-region.